TheBIGduke/OctoV/README.md

 This will display a list of available devices.
 Use the device names or descriptions shown here to match the labels in your OctoV configuration (e.g., `"Monitor of Built-in Audio Analog Stereo"`).

+**Tip:**
+You can also see all available audio input and output devices directly in your browser's developer console.
+- In **Firefox**, open the Developer Tools (press `F12`), go to the **Console** tab, and reload the page.
+OctoV will print a list of detected audio devices and their labels if it cannot find the target device.

+---

 ### Visual Mode Configuration

 You can customize the appearance and behavior of the 'USER' and 'TTS' modes within the `sourceChange` event listener in `OctoV.html`.

+#### Where and What You Can Modify

+Open `OctoV.html` and look for this section inside the `<script type="module">` block:

 ```javascript
 window.addEventListener('sourceChange', (event) => {